 Screen capture method: Slide upward from bottom to open pull-up menu.
-Tap the icon to have a screen capture in the oscilloscope application.
+Tap the icon capture in the oscilloscope application.
 Or pull down the menu in non-oscilloscope application interface twice and click the screen capture option to capture the screen content of the non-oscilloscope application.

-Figure 7-1 Screen Capture
+Figure 8-1 Screen Capture

-Please refer to "12.7 Gallery" for details on viewing pictures.
+Please refer to "13.6 Picture View" for details on viewing pictures.